-Below is a list of terms and their applicability within the context of Riak, along with links to pages that cover them in much more detail.
+Below is a list of terms that you may run into frequently in the documentation for Riak, along with links to more in-depth treatments.

 Active Anti-Entropy (AAE)

-Basho Bench is a benchmarking tool created to conduct accurate and repeatable performance tests and stress tests, and produce performance graphs.
+Basho Bench is a benchmarking tool created to conduct accurate and repeatable performance tests and stress tests and to produce performance graphs.

 A Riak cluster is a 160-bit integer space which is divided into equally-sized partitions.
 Each vnode in the Riak Ring is responsible for one of these partitions.

 Consistent hashing is a technique used to limit the reshuffling of keys when a hash-table data structure is rebalanced (i.e. when slots are added or removed).
 Riak uses consistent hashing to organize its data storage and replication.
 Specifically, the vnodes in the Riak Ring responsible for storing each object are determined using the consistent hashing technique.